 Learning resources for the programme will be available through the University's library and Ultra, the University's Virtual Learning Environment.
 There is a wealth of material available via electronic sources that can be accessed on and off campus.

-Key components of the programme are the support networks and expertise available within and across the Graduate College and the three strategic research centres: TRACE, Environmental Humanities and Creative and Cultural Industries.
+Key components of the programme are the support networks and expertise available within and across the Graduate College and the three strategic research centres: The Story Society, Environmental Humanities and Creative and Cultural Industries.

 Students will also have access to the University's Researcher Development Programme and additional training and engagement opportunities with the National Centre for Academic and Cultural Exchange (NCACE).